Zvord/cimulator/memory-bank/activeContext.md

 - Fixed a test failure in test_simulate_cli_with_profile by including global variables in the simulation summary
 - Added a new test specifically for the `!reference` tag functionality
 - Verified that all tests are now passing
+- Modified the CLI module to save the output of validate and simulate commands to files instead of printing to the terminal
+  - Added --output/-o option to both commands to specify the output file path
+  - Updated tests to verify the new behavior

 ## Active Decisions
 1. **Documentation Structure**: Organizing the memory bank with clear separation of concerns: